 One factor that isn’t talked about as much consists of the potential involvement of KUSHIDA’s Taguchi Japan tag team partner Chris Sabin in this matchup and not necessarily for the better.
 Fans may recall that Sabin’s former tag team partner Alex Shelly used to be tag team partners with KUSHIDA.
 Could jealousy play a part in a potential betrayal on the part of Sabin?
 It very well could be.
 Another scenario that could play out is the outside involvement of the remaining members of Bullet Club Firing Squad.
 Their involvement would unquestionably ensure a championship win by Ishimori.
 So despite being the champion, KUSHIDA has the cards potentially stacked against him throughout this process.

-If one thing is a certainty in this match it will be a hard-hitting and stiff affair between the two men.
+If one thing is a certainty in this match it will be a hard-hitting and stiff affair.
+This is between the two men.
 Fans are likely to see both men come at each other from every angle and strike each other repeatedly without caution.
 While he may have more experience as a champion, KUSHIDA has less professional experience than Ishimori in comparison.
 If anything KUSHIDA’s career accomplishments may be greater than Ishimori’s which certainly tips the scales in his favor.